Design of a Wearable Parallel Electrical Impedance Imaging System for Healthcare

-Fig.\ref{fig-6} shows the I-V conversion circuit, and the output voltage of the circuit is:
+The I–V conversion circuit is illustrated in Fig.\ref{fig-3}, and the corresponding output voltage is given by:

-The output terminal of the voltage excitation circuit and the current input terminal of the I-V conversion circuit are connected to both ends of the test object.
-The output signal of the voltage excitation circuit has an AC amplitude of 1.98 $V_{p-p}$ and a DC bias level of $\frac{Vcc}{2}$.
-Meanwhile, the voltage at the inverting input terminal of the operational amplifier in the I-V conversion circuit is also $\frac{Vcc}{2}$.
-Therefore, the DC voltage across the test object is 0V, while the AC voltage amplitude is 1.98 $V_{p-p}$.
+The output of the voltage excitation circuit and the current input of the I–V conversion circuit are connected across the object under test.
+The voltage excitation circuit generates a 1.98 $V_{p-p}$ AC signal with a DC offset of $\frac{Vcc}{2}$.
+Because the I–V conversion circuit input is likewise biased at $\frac{Vcc}{2}$, the DC voltage across the object under test is effectively zero, and the applied AC voltage amplitude is 1.98 $V_{p-p}$.